THE WORKSHOPS of HOWE HILL FARM

 *Howe Hill Farm is committed to making its classes available to the broadest possible audience and is pleased to be able to offer financial assistance to make our programming available to more people.
-To apply for a tuition assistance, please visit our scholarship page for more information.
+To apply for need-based tuition assistance, please visit our scholarship page for more information.

 MEET YOUR INSTRUCTOR